 But why should you use a stock broker?
 What are the benefits of buying shares through an online stocks company?
 We look at the five most potent below:

-- Easy access to stock markets: The London stock exchange is not open to the public.
+- Easy access to stock markets: The global exchanges are not open to the public.
 Therefore, online stock companies come in handy in connecting both professional and retail traders to the stock market.

-- Allows you to invest in foreign companies: The best stock brokers UK will also provide you with a platform that you can use to access foreign stock markets.
+- Lets you invest in foreign companies: The best stock brokers in the UK will also provide you with a platform that you can use to access foreign stock markets.

 - Trade advise and portfolio management: Full-service stock brokers also provide you with investment advice and some offer to professionally manage your stock portfolio.

-- Trade with minimal capital: From this UK stock brokers comparison guide, you learn that the majority of stock brokers will let you trade stocks on leverage – as much as 5X your trading capital.
+- Trade with minimal capital: From this UK brokers comparison guide, you learn that the majority of stock brokers will let you trade stocks on leverage – as much as 5X your trading capital.
+Though, it’s very important to understand the risks associated with investing in CFD before starting your trading journey.

 What are The Risks of Using a UK Stock Broker?